-On the Road to Cleaner Air: 10 Eco-Friendly Travel Hacks
+On the Road To Cleaner Air: 10 Eco-Friendly Travel Hacks

-Crystal clear beaches, fresh mountain springs and rolling hills carpeted in native bush; drifting away into the horizon and soaking up the fresh air among New Zealand’s natural landscapes are just a few of the priceless highlights that come with travelling in the country.
-And the endless opportunity to experience feeling close to nature on an NZ tour is inspiration enough to start making more eco-friendly travel choices.
+Crystal clear beaches, fresh mountain springs and rolling hills carpeted in native bush; drifting away into the horizon and soaking up the fresh air among New Zealand’s natural landscapes, are just a few of the priceless highlights that come with travelling in the country.
+And the endless opportunities to experience feeling close to nature on an NZ tour is inspiration enough to start making more eco-friendly travel choices.
 Which is why we’ve put together this guide to help you get more savvy about responsible travel before you depart on your New Zealand small group tour.

 Because we know it can feel overwhelming when it comes to making the right choices, we’ve put together 10 eco-friendly travel hacks so you can enjoy an eco-friendly holiday adventuring through New Zealand.
 Here’s everything you need to know to release your inner eco-warrior and embrace New Zealand sustainable travel!

-#1 Say no to Plastic Straws
+#1 Say No To Plastic Straws

 With bamboo, glass and stainless steel options on offer, it’s not difficult to say no to plastic straws anymore.
 Remember to say no to plastic straws when you’re dining out or going out; be responsible travel savvy and slip one in your backpack or handbag and carry on you wherever you go.

 While travelling in some parts of the world requires water sterilisation, here in NZ drinking water is readily available.
 It’s possible to drink tap water pretty much everywhere you go so you won’t need those on a Wild Kiwi tour.
 And with heaps of options available on the market be sure to invest wisely.
 Vacuum insulated stainless steel bottles are among our faves as they keep cold drinks cool and also take hot liquids.

 #3 Avoid Drinks In Plastic Bottles (Beer Anyone?)